 As with the previous storage solution, you’ll need to cut some wood to find in your underfloor space and make a hinged lid (if you don’t use the heater grate).

 5. Remove Your Underfloor Hot Water Heater

-Is your hot water heater located under your floorboards?
+Is your water heater located under your floorboards?
 If so, you already have a readymade storage solution for supplies!
-This could be the ideal solution for you if you don’t want to lift your existing floorboards.
+This could be the ideal solution if you don’t want to lift your existing floorboards.